ntropy-unc/ntropy-unc.github.io/README.md

 ### Adding a Write-Up
 * To add a write up, you can use either html or github flavored markdown to format it
-* Upload the file to the \_posts directory
-* Create an appropriately named subdirectory within the img directory containing any images used
 * Name your file in the format
 ```
 YYYY-MM-DD-NameOfFile-WriteUp.markdown